rickrribeiro/Design-patterns/README.md

 chaotic dependencies between objects.
 The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.

+### | 3.4.5 Memento
+Memento is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation
+### | 3.4.6 Observer
+Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
+### | 3.4.7 State
+State is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
+It appears as if the object changed its class
+### | 3.4.8 Strategy
+Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+Use the pattern when your class has a massive conditional operator that switches between different variants of the samealgorithm
+### | 3.4.9 Template Method
+### | 3.4.10 Visitor